Discover the 9 Best Sailing Destinations Around the Globe

-Be inspired by the maritime heritage of the IWC Schaffhausen Portugieser watch collection and transport yourself to the 10 best sailing destinations around the globe.
+Be inspired by the maritime heritage of the IWC Schaffhausen Portugieser watch collection and transport yourself to the nine best sailing destinations around the globe.

 The Iberian Hamptons: Cascais, Portugal